 Download the full Stage Schedule.

 In the Streets of London

-A panoply of characters from the imagination of Mr. Charles Dickens come to life in our Victorian London ~ Ebenezer Scrooge, Bob Cratchit & Tiny Tim; David Copperfield, Nicholas Nickelby and his Family; Oliver Twist & Nancy, mingling with chimney sweeps, musicians, carolers, music hall performers, saucy sailors and more.
-Over 800 costumed players create living history all around you ~ and you are heartily welcome to join in!
+A multitude of characters from the imagination of Mr. Charles Dickens come to life in our Victorian London – Ebenezer Scrooge, Bob Cratchit & Tiny Tim, the Ghosts of Christmas Past, Present, and Yet-to-Come; David Copperfield and Betsy Trotwood; Nicholas Nickelby and his Family; Oliver Twist & Nancy, mingling with chimney sweeps, musicians, carolers, music hall performers, saucy sailors and more.
+Hundreds of costumed players create living history all around you – and you are heartily welcome to join in!

-12:50 ~ Father Christmas Parade to Father Christmas Stage
+4:00 – Father Christmas Parade from Father Christmas Stage around the Fair

 Fezziwig's Dance Party